Wisconsin Voting Guide

 - Be a U.S. citizen

-Have lived at your current home for at least 10 days before the election (otherwise, you must vote from your previous residence or via absentee ballot)
+Have lived at your current home for at least 28 days before the election (otherwise, you must vote from your previous residence if you move from within Wisconsin).

 In addition to those who do not meet the above requirements, these individuals cannot vote in Wisconsin elections: